mauriciojost/mavarduino/README.md

 # README

-Very primitive scripts for arduino projects.
+Very primitive helper scripts for arduino projects.

 They include:

 - a simple dependency manager
 - a simple version bumper
+- a simple code formatter

 ## Dependency manager